“Everything must go!”

 The dangers of marketing with loss aversion

-Check it—on February 19th, they told me it was my LAST CHANCE to get 30% off…
+Check it out: On February 19th, they told me it was my LAST CHANCE to get 30% off…

 But just 8 days later on February 27th, I could get 30% off again?

-The problem with Levi’s emails?
+The problem with Levi’s marketing emails?
 I don’t believe them.

 All Levi’s has done is ensure that I’ll never buy jeans at full price.
 I know there’s a sale coming, so I’m always going to wait for the next discount.

-In a paper called The Boundaries of Loss Aversion (that doesn’t get talked about enough), Novemsky and Kahneman pointed out that loss aversion only works when people believes there’s something to lose.
+In a paper called The Boundaries of Loss Aversion, Novemsky and Kahneman point out that loss aversion only works when people believes there’s something to lose.

 The only thing that’s really happened is a decay of the brand.
 A loss of trust.